rickysmoothhands/Vector-Calculator/README.md

 - [+10] Use of properties to make retrieving values easier.
 - [+10] Support for any sized Vector (2D, 3D, 4D, etc.)
 - [+10] Operator overrides for Add, Invert, Subtract, Scale, and Equals

----

-### Success Criteria
-To ensure your code is correct before submission, tests have been provided in your code.
-You can have peace of mind knowing that the tests reflect the grade you will receive when submitting the assignment, no surprises.
-You will know you are successful in each category of Vector math when each respective test is passed.